Peekobot/peekobot/README.md

 and I mostly chose it becase all the other "small bot" names, such as picobot, nanobot, etc were taken.
 It kinda works.

+## Buy me a coffee

+If you like Peekobot, or if it's helped you in some way, feel free to [buy me a coffee](ko-fi.com/magicroundabout).

 ## Credits/Contributors

 * [Jesper Johansson](https://github.com/JeppeJ)